Drug Shortages and Discontinuations

 Nystatin cream, topical

-Nyaderm is the only marketed brand and is shorted until November/24.
+Nyaderm is the only marketed brand and is shorted until mid-Dec/24.

 For treatment of cutaneous or mucocutaneous infections caused by C albicans (e.g., diaper dermatitis), alternative topical antifungals include imidazoles (clotrimazole, miconazole) (preferred), ciclopirox, and ketoconazole.